-The Civil Engineering PhD program at Northeastern University is flexible and may be adapted to any subject area in civil and environmental engineering.
+The Civil and Environmental Engineering PhD program at Northeastern University is flexible and may be adapted to any subject area in civil and environmental engineering.
 The Graduate School of Engineering also offers an interdisciplinary Doctor of Philosophy degree involving substantial work in two or more academic departments or disciplines (Interdisciplinary Engineering, PhD).

 Students admitted to the program are involved in cutting edge research, often interdisciplinary, in all areas of civil and environmental engineering.
 Awarding of the Doctor of Philosophy degree is based on ability to formulate, execute, and communicate original research as well as have strong performance in course work.